TyGillespie/quickpedia/README.md

 Currently lets you search for a topic, and summarizes the closest result.

+Also lets you write to a file, instead of print to the terminal.

 ## Todo

 * Make you be able to choose between closest result, or list of results.